 "Feel so close" - Calvin Harris.
 "I feel so close to you right now."
 If you are looking for a video of community and neighbors and fun and people taking care of each other, this is hard to beat.
 Fantastic.
-I learned of this video when I friend I was rooming with at an amazing convention woke up with the lyrics in her head.
+I learned of this video when I friend I was rooming with at an amazing convention woke up with the lyrics in her head from a dream.
 We Googled it, and this came up.
 We should have expected nothing less.

 Official Lyrics Minions Version of Pharrell Williams' "Happy," from the Despicable Me 2 movie soundtrack.
 From the YouTube: "check out http://24hoursofhappy.com to experience the world's first 24 hour music video!"

-I first heard this song on The Walking Dead; it is a good anchor for going through a tough time... like a big move, or a leg break, or a career change, or a bunch of stuff like that all at once.
-Here is the original scene where I heard the song in The Walking Dead, too, although it definitely makes more sense if you've been watching the show. #HoldOn.
+From The Walking Dead collection.
+With lyrics.
+A good anchor for going through a tough time... like a big move, or a leg break, or a career change, or a bunch of stuff like that all at once.
+Here is the original scene, although it makes more sense if you've been watching the show.

 Added 8/26/16.
 Lyrics here.
 "So I, I bet my life, I bet my life, I bet my life on you..."